cirosantilli/networking-cheat/proxy-server.md

 So you set up Apache or Nginx to serve every static file request under `/assets` from a directory, and pass the others to the server.

 Another thing that those RPs do is load balancing, i.e. sending requests to the server that is the least loaded.
 TODO how?

+## Transparent proxy

+A transparent proxy is one that does not modify the request unless strictly necessary.

+The term is defined on <http://tools.ietf.org/html/rfc2616#section-1.3>